syncfusion-content/asp.net-core-docs/aspnet-core/ReportViewer/Report-Controller.md

 ---
 layout: post
-title: Report Controller | Syncfusion
+title: Report Controller in ASP.NET Core Report Viewer Control | Syncfusion
-description: report controller
+description: Learn here about Report Controller in Syncfusion Essential ASP.NET Core Report Viewer Control, its elements, and more.
 platform: aspnet-core
-control: ReportViewer
+control: Report Viewer
 documentation: ug
 ---

-# Report Controller
+# Report Controller in ASP.NET Core Report Viewer

-The ReportViewer uses Web API services to process the report file, process the request from control and to return the processed data to control.
-The Syncfusion.EJ.ReportViewer assembly has helper APIs to define the service actions and process the service requests.
+The Report Viewer uses Web API services to process the report file, process the request from control and to return the processed data to control.
+The Syncfusion.EJ.Report Viewer assembly has helper APIs to define the service actions and process the service requests.

 ## IReportController

-The interface `IReportController` has the declaration of action methods that is defined in WebApi Controller for processing the RDL/RDLC files and for processing request from ReportViewer control.
+The interface `IReportController` has the declaration of action methods that is defined in WebApi Controller for processing the RDL/RDLC files and for processing request from Report Viewer control.
 The `IReportController` has the following action methods declaration.

 <table>
 <tr>